harche/cri-o/docs/crio.8.md

 **--manage-network-ns-lifecycle**: determines whether we pin and remove network namespace and manage its lifecycle (default: false)

 **--no-pivot**: if true, the runtime will not use `pivot_root`, but instead use `MS_MOVE` (default: false)

+**--decryption-keys-path**: Path where the keys required for image decryption are located.

+**--enable-image-authorization**: if true, image authorization is checked for every time container is created.

 **--stream-enable-tls**: enable encrypted TLS transport of the stream server (default: false)